Mayur-Satpute/django-student-feedback-system/README.md

 📘 Student Feedback System (Django + MySQL CRUD Application)

-This solution empowers institutions with a streamlined mechanism to collect and manage student feedback using Django’s robust backend architecture and MySQL’s proven reliability.
+This solution empowers institutions with a streamlined mechanism to collect and manage student feedback using Django’s backend architecture and MySQL’s reliability.
-The project demonstrates an end-to-end CRUD pipeline and can be extended to enterprise-scale workflows.
+The project demonstrates a complete CRUD pipeline and can be extended to enterprise-scale workflows.

 ⭐ Key Features